kstenerud/streamux/README.md

 * Small ID bit count: Limits the maximum number of simultaneous outstanding requests.
 * Large ID bit count: Requires more memory and complexity to keep track of outstanding requests.

+##### Bit Count Wildcard Values

+The value `255`, which would normally be invalid, has special meaning as the "wildcard" value when specifying a bit count.
+When a peer uses a wildcard value for a bit count, it is stating that it doesn't care what the end value will be.

+* If one peer uses the wildcard value and the other does not, the non-wildcard value is chosen.
+* If one bit count field is set to the wildcard value by both peers, the result is 30 minus the other bit count field result, to a maximum of 15 bits.
+* If both bit count fields are set to the wildcard value by both peers, the result is 15 length bits and 15 ID bits.

+It is recommended for peers that provide primarily "server" functionality to use wildcard values, which allows client peers (who are likely to have more network condition variance) to control these values.

 ##### Bit Count Examples